De Novo Review Standard for Challenging an Agency Action

 What is the Arbitrary and Capricious Test?

-In a bid protest, the agency’s award must be upheld unless it was arbitrary and capricious, an abuse of discretion, or otherwise not in accordance with law.
+In a bid protest, the agency’s award must be upheld unless it was arbitrary or capricious, an abuse of discretion, or otherwise not in accordance with law.
 Another way to look at the arbitrary and capricious test is to argue and ultimately prove that the agency’s decision lacked a rational basis or was contrary to law.
 See Weeks Marine, Inc. v.
 United States, 575 F.3d 1352 (Fed.
 Cir.
 2009).

 Given the de novo review standard by an appellate court, an agency action is considered “arbitrary and capricious if the agency offers insufficient reasons for treating similar situations differently.”
 Nazareth Hosp. v.
 Sec’y of HHS, 747 F.3d 172, 179 (3d Cir.
 2014).